taw00/manuscript-css/v4.0/examples/example-prose-long-and-complicated.md

 <div class="m-title-header">

-# Manuscript Formatting via CSS: A Long-Form Example (typical)
+# Manuscript Formatting via CSS: A Long-Form Complicated Example

-## A Compliant Manuscript with Chapters and Scenes
+## A Compliant Manuscript with Books (just one), Parts, Chapters, and Scenes

 ### by Penfirstname Penlastname

 > This is an [epigraph](https://en.wikipedia.org/wiki/Epigraph_(literature)).
-> Some stories, parts, chapters, and even scenes will kick off with an epigraph.
+> Some stories, books, parts, chapters, and even scenes will kick off with an
+> epigraph.
 >
 > <div class="x-poem">
 >